 Soda ash (Na2CO3) is also known as sodium carbonate.
-It is especially known under the name washing soda or pure soda.
-Soda (NaHCO3) is also called sodium bicarbonate or far better known - food soda or under the brand name Kaiser soda.
-Soda and baking soda both have their base on sodium and are, as their scientific name suggests, carbonates.
+It is particularly well known under the name washing soda or pure soda.
+Sodium bicarbonate (NaHCO3) is also known as sodium hydrogen carbonate or more commonly as baking soda or under the brand name Kaisernatron.
+Soda and baking soda are both based on sodium and are, as their scientific name suggests, carbonates.
 Carbonates are the salts of carbonic acid.
-The difference between the two agents is the term "hydrogen".
+The difference between the two products lies in the term "hydrogen".

 This is the hydrogen component.
-Sodium bicarbonate is very sensitive to moisture and heat.
-If it comes into contact with acid, the soda releases carbonic acid.
-That is why baking soda is also a component of baking powder.
+Baking soda reacts very sensitively to moisture and heat.
+If it comes into contact with acid, the baking soda releases carbonic acid.
+This is why baking soda is also an ingredient in baking powder.
 Washing soda reacts even more strongly than baking soda and is therefore usually more suitable for cleaning agents.
 Caution is advised with washing soda.
 In direct contact, washing soda irritates the eyes, skin and respiratory tract.
-Washing soda is slightly dusty, so you should be especially careful.
-If you have small children in the household, you should be especially careful.
-The soda should be kept away from small children at all costs.
+Washing soda is slightly dusty, which is why you should be particularly careful.
+If you have small children in the household, you should be particularly careful.
+Soda should be kept away from small children at all times.

 Washing soda - The all-purpose weapon

 As you can see, the combination of soda and baking soda is perfect for household cleaning and maintenance.
-Washing soda and baking soda are cheap, environmentally friendly and versatile, which makes the simple means irreplaceable.
-Now that you know the difference between the two miracle products, you can get started right away with trying the tips above 😉.
+Washing soda and baking soda are cheap, environmentally friendly and versatile, making these simple agents irreplaceable.
+Now that you know the difference between the two miracle products, you can start trying out the tips above straight away 😉.

 If you have any questions about the use of washing soda in the household, suggestions or your own experiences, feel free to write me a comment below this article.

-PS: You want more tips and tricks on the subject of baking soda?
+PS: Would you like more tips and tricks on the subject of baking soda?

 Then check out this article: 25 Applications of sodium bicarbonate in the home